iamapsrajput/rate-limit-api/README.md

 1. Clone the repository.
 2. Install required dependencies (`pip3 install -r requirements.txt`).
 3. Run the API using `python3 run.py`.
-4. Use tools like `curl` or the `requests` library to test the endpoints.
+4. Test endpoints using tools like `curl` or the `requests` library.

 ## Rate Reset and Parallel Requests